What entitlements are available and which ones might I be able to use?

 Claiming Disability Living Allowance or Personal Independence Payment for yourself or your child does not automatically grant you eligibility to use this entitlement.
 You would still need to be working and meet the income requirements in order to claim it.

-However, parents who are already receiving some additional forms of government support, can receive 15 hours of funded early education, including childcare, for 2-year-olds.
+However, parents who are already receiving some additional forms of support can receive 15 hours early learning for 2-year-olds.
 This is separate from the new entitlement for working parents and is available to parents whose child is entitled to Disability Living Allowance.
-All parents regardless of employment status or income levels are eligible for the universal 15 hours for 3- and 4-year-olds.
+All parents regardless of employment status or income levels are eligible for 15 hours for 3 and 4-year-olds.

 What do the entitlements cover?

-Government funding is to deliver your 15 or 30 hours of free, high quality, flexible childcare.
+Government funding is to deliver your 15 or 30 hours of childcare support.
 It does not cover additional hours, activities or extra costs, such as meals.
 Your provider should provide invoices and receipts that are clear, transparent and itemised to see you have received your child’s free entitlements and understand any fees for additional hours or services.

 You may have to pay for, or provide your own: